AOEpeople/aoe_technology_radar/radar/contribute-to-tech-radar.md

 ### Microsoft Word templates

 For those of you, who don't want to work with Git at all, just request the English or German Microsoft Word templates and someone will enter the content in Git for you when editing is finished.

-### Edit online in Github
+### Edit online in GitHub

 You can create and edit markdown file in your Git repository online.

 * Navigate to the "radar" folder in your forked repository,
 * "Create New File",